Oil3/therm-app-mac/README.md

-# dec2024 : successful communication and raw frames are received
+# dec2024 : successful communication and raw frames are received, however still a mess and **needs much more work**
+# I need to figure out calibration and/or proper offset values
 No driver and no kernel needed.
-The command line tools use [libusb](https://libusb.info/) and are based on the [public debug code](https://github.com/Pidbip/ThermAppCam),
+The command line tools use [libusb](https://libusb.info/) and are based on the [public debug code](https://github.com/Pidbip/ThermAppCam).
+Built in C.

 The Swift app is 100% native and is inspired from [Didaktek's Simple-USB](https://github.com/didactek/deft-simple-usb) and [ftdi-synchronous-serial](https://github.com/didactek/ftdi-synchronous-serial).